-The analysis of RINs prices and E85 consumption, while interesting and certainly relevant, is incomplete because the alternative of meeting a portion of a larger renewable mandate with biomass-based diesel is not considered (we use the term "biomass-based diesel" for the remainder of the post because both biodiesel and renewable diesel generate D4 RINs).
+The analysis of RINs prices and E85 consumption, while interesting and certainly relevant, is incomplete because the alternative of meeting a portion of a larger renewable mandate with biomass-based diesel is not considered (we use the term "biomass-based diesel" for the remainder of the article because both biodiesel and renewable diesel generate D4 RINs).
 The essential question is whether the blending economics of biomass-based diesel will result in a lower D4 RINs price compared to the assumed D6 RINs price of $0.75.
 Our analysis of this question starts with the estimation of a biomass-based diesel supply curve for 2014.
-That is a two-step process most recently discussed in the post found here.
+That is a two-step process most recently discussed in the article found here.
 The first step is to estimate the response of biomass-based biodiesel supply to returns above variable costs.
 We use monthly production observations (annualized) and net returns from January through November 2013 (Figure 1).
 The December 2013 observation is shown, but not included in estimating the supply response.
 It is believed that production in December was distorted by the impending end to the biomass-based diesel blender tax credits and perhaps by expectations that large quantities of biomass-based biodiesel would be needed to meet the renewable fuel gap in 2014.
 The outlier designation appears to be verified by the fact that the combination of annualized production (about one billion gallons) and net returns was very near the estimated supply response curve in January 2014 (not shown).
 The second step is to estimate a biomass-based diesel supply curve for 2014 by assuming a fixed cost of production and the supply response to net returns estimated in Figure 1.
 With a fixed cost of production, net returns vary according to the price of biodiesel, resulting in the estimated supply curve depicted in Figure 2.
 The largest cost of production of biomass-based diesel is the cost of the feedstock.
 Note that we assume the price of biodiesel and renewable diesel are the same for the analysis.
 That cost is estimated using a price of $0.39 per pound for soybean oil, the primary biomass-based diesel feedstock.
 That price reflected the cash price to biodiesel plants implied by soybean oil futures prices on February 25, 2014.

 With the 2014 supply curve estimated, we only need to specify the biomass-based diesel demand curve to compute D4 RINs prices.
 Under the assumption that biodiesel sells at the same price as ultra low sulfur diesel (ULSD) and there is no tax credit for biomass-based diesel, the demand curve in Figure 2 is horizontal at the price of ULSD, currently about $3.00 per gallon.
 If the $1 per gallon tax credit is reinstated for 2014, the biodiesel demand curve is horizontal at $4.00 per gallon.
 The intersections of the estimated supply and demand curves in Figure 2 yield the following results: